NIR Intensity Lens

 Complete Measurement Solution

 The NIR Intensity Lens provides an application-specific solution for complete NIR source characterization and emission measurement.
-Paired and calibrated with a 16-megapixel ProMetric Y Imaging Radiometer (IR-PMY16), the NIR Intensity Lens provides a turnkey radiometric imaging solution that meets the form factor, measurement efficiency, and cost requirements for multiple applications.
+Paired and calibrated with a ProMetric Y Imaging Radiometer, the NIR Intensity Lens provides a turnkey radiometric imaging solution that meets the form factor, measurement efficiency, and cost requirements for multiple applications.

 The Radiant NIR solution software provides tests specific to the evaluation of NIR beam spread and radiant intensity.
 You can sequence tests for rapid evaluation of all relevant display characteristics in a matter of seconds, applying selected tests to a single image captured by the camera.
 Unique tests for NIR analysis include:

-Radiant solutions are combined hardware/software systems configured for exact application needs, which enable manufacturers to achieve more efficient measurement processes using a single provider with end-to-end support.
+Radiant solutions are complete hardware/software systems configured for exact application needs, which enable manufacturers to achieve more efficient measurement processes using a single provider with end-to-end support.

 NIR Intensity Lens Key Features and Highlights:

-- Accurate and reliable measurement of radiant intensity to ±70° angle.
+- Accurate and reliable measurement of radiant intensity up to ±70° angle.

-- High angular resolution (0.05 degrees per CCD pixel).
+- High angular resolution (up to 0.05 degrees per sensor pixel).

 - Efficient operation, capturing data for all angles simultaneously.
 Faster than goniometric systems for analyzing angular data.